getfem/getfem/doc/sphinx/source/bugs.rst

 using the search box on the top of the page.

-If the problem you're reporting is not already in the bug tracker, go back to the GNA Bug Tracker.
+If the problem you're reporting is not already in the bug tracker, go back to the Savannah Bug Tracker.
 If you don't already have a tracker account, select the "New User" link in the sidebar and undergo the registration procedure.
 Otherwise, if you're not logged in, select "Login" and enter your credentials.
 It is not possible to submit a bug report anonymously.

 Being now logged in, you can submit a bug.
-Go to https://gna.org/projects/getfem and select the "Submit a new item" link (in the "Bug Tracker" table) to open the bug reporting form.
+Go to https://savannah.nongnu.org/projects/getfem and select the "Submit a new item" link (in the "Bug Tracker" table) to open the bug reporting form.

 The submission form has a number of fields.
 For the "Summary" field,